aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-22-css-layouts-one.markdown

 ### Add header content

-As discussed in the workshop we decide that is important for us to display our logo and name on the porfolio site.
+As discussed in the workshop we decide that is important for us to display our logo and name on the portfolio site.
 For this kind of content the `<header>` tag suits perfectly our need.

 ```html
 <body>